 Birth tissue is usually discarded as medical waste.
 If you choose to donate, it can be made into tissue grafts to help wounded patients heal.

-A BTDS recovery technician will prepare the tissue to be sent to tissue organizations who make these gifts into tissue grafts.
-The tissue graft acts as a barrier to protect the wound from infection, reduces inflammation, and reduces scarring.
-There are many applications for birth tissue grafts such as: wound care, burn patients, cervical grafts and ocular grafts.
+A BTDS recovery technician will prepare the tissue to be sent to tissue organizations that make these gifts into tissue grafts.
+The tissue graft acts as a barrier to protect wounds from infection, reduce inflammation, and reduce scarring.
+There are many applications for birth tissue grafts such as wound care, burn grafts, cervical grafts, and ocular grafts.

 Can I bank my cord blood?

 Donation of your placenta does not imply the donation of your umbilical cord.
 You can donate both or either.
 Donation is completely voluntary and does not interfere with a mother's wish to bank her cord blood.

 Will I be paid for donating my birth tissue?